hpleva/httk_tutorial/README.md

 The VM is started with the following procedure:

-1. On the command line, navigate to the folder that contains the file called `Vagrantfile`.
+1. On the command line, navigate to the `httk_tutorial` folder that contains the file called `Vagrantfile`.
 2. Run the command `vagrant up`.
 3. Run the command `vagrant ssh`.